blazzy/podman-rest-client/README.md

 * Body parameters are no longer optional.
 * Some i32/u32 fields became i16/u16
 * API functions no longer have the _api suffix
+* API functions not in scope unless the `v5::Client` trait is in scope or alternatively they can be invoked via `client.v5()`

 ### v0.10.2